mazefeng/ml/README.md

 7. Softmax Regression
 8. Support Vector Machines
 9. AdaBoost
+10. Collaborative Filtering
-10. Matrix Factorization
+11. Matrix Factorization
-11. Hidden Markov Models
+12. Hidden Markov Models
-12. Neural Network
+13. Neural Network
-13. Optimization
+14. Optimization

 The following models and algorithms will be added into this package soon: